IhabBendidi/file-handling/Readme.md

 # Task 2

+### Purpose
+The goal of this task is to read document files that have been already preprocessed, and create, without usage of any external library, an inverted index of the word in them.

+### Implementation
 The task 2 involves creating a script that creates an inverted index.
 To run it against the results of the previous task, this is the command to launch :

 ```  python3 task2.py -i "input2.txt" -o "output.txt"  ```